ataul-ui/ataul-ui/README.md

 ### Hi there 👋

-I am an ML engineer with a strong background in machine learning and software engineering.
+I am an ML DevOps engineer with a strong background in machine learning and software engineering.
 I excel in designing and implementing scalable ML infrastructure, utilizing cloud platforms and containerization technologies to streamline workflows and ensure reproducibility.

 ### A little more about me...